EbookFoundation/fef-questionnaire/README.md

     git clone git://github.com/EbookFoundation/fef-questionnaire.git

-You should now have a ed-questionnaire folder in your apps folder
+You should now have a fef-questionnaire folder in your apps folder

     cd fef-questionnaire